NCU-CC/API-Documentation/location-service/search.md

-# Find By Keywords.
+# Search By Keywords.

 ```
-GET /place/search
+GET /search
 ```

 ## Description
-> Find location of landscapes, buildings or faculties by keywords.
+> Search location of landscapes, buildings or faculties by keywords.

 # Request
 ## Headers